 Over the next several days, it eventually got about 50-100 reads.
-My Followers inched up from 500 (my connections) to like 505.
-But it was a pretty frustrating beginning overall.
+My followers inched up from 500 (my connections) to like 505.
+It was a pretty frustrating beginning overall.

-Now 18 months later, I have +700,000 Followers and my articles have been read by over 1M people (in 2016).
+Now two years later, I am over 2M followers.
 This is great and something I am really thankful for.
 But there was a lot of struggle along the way.
 There was a lot of trial and error (mostly error).
 Looking back, here are 6 things I wish I had known when I started.

 1: Choose one valuable question to focus on.

 Albert Einstein used to say the secret to his success was choosing the right question to answer – and then keeping at it.
 If you view writing as mostly a research process, then that’s a good approach.